Master of Information Technology Management

 Applicants holding one of these qualifications without a credit average may be eligible for entry into the Graduate Certificate in Information Technology Management.

-For more details visit http://sydney.edu.au/courses/Graduate-Diploma-in-Computing
+For more details on the Graduate Diploma of Computing visit sydney.edu.au/courses/Graduate-Diploma-in-Computing

 How to apply